 However, just because a home search starts online, it doesn’t mean that buyers aren’t looking for a little help with the process.
 In fact, in 2019, 88% of recent homebuyers purchased through a real estate agent or broker.

 So, what does a real estate agent do?
 And what can you expect from working with one?
 Let’s take a look.

 What Do Real Estate Agents Do?

 Real estate agents go through a state-mandated process and are licensed to be involved in real estate transactions.
 A real estate agent can list homes for sale, help buyers navigate the process, show homes to prospective buyers, and handle the various paperwork of a real estate transaction.

-Some real estate agents are buyer’s agents, which means that they work only on behalf of those looking to buy.
-That way, you know you won’t have a conflict of interest because the agent won’t be working both sides of the transaction.
+Some real estate agents are Exclusive Buyer's Agents, which means they work only on behalf of those looking to buy.
+That way, you know you won’t have a conflict of interest, because the agent won’t be working both sides of the transaction.

 How Can Real Estate Agents Help You?

 When you work with a real estate agent, there are a few things you can expect:

 - Help finding a lender who can get you preapproved for buying a home